qooxdoo/qooxdoo/docs/core/understanding_properties.md

 var w = obj.width;  // getting the current value
 ```

-Instead you should work with properties only through so-called _ accessor
+Instead, you should work with properties only through so-called _ accessor
 methods_ ("getters") and _mutator methods_ ("setters"):

 ```